-Late assignments will be accepted for extenuating circumstances with a deduction when proper communication is conducted following the student handbook.
+Late assignments will be accepted for extenuating circumstances with a point deduction when proper communication is conducted following the student handbook.
 All assignments are expected to be submitted on time.
-If submitted late for extenuating circumstances a 50% deduction will be taken from the total points.
+If an assignment is submitted late for extenuating circumstances, a 50% deduction will be taken from the total points.
 No assignment will be accepted after 7 days past the due date and a zero will be given.

-Online Program Etiquette & Expectations
+Online Program Etiquette and Expectations

-Failure to adhere to proper Zoom etiquette may result in points deducted from your grade as determined by the instructor and may also result in meeting with faculty and administration.
-As a rule of thumb, if you wouldn't do it in an inperson class, don't do it in the Zoom lecture.
+Failure to adhere to proper Zoom etiquette may result in points being deducted from your grade as determined by the instructor and may also result in meeting with faculty and administration.
+As a general rule, if you wouldn't do it in an in-person class, don't do it in the Zoom lecture.
 Please talk to your instructor first if you have questions.

-- Log onto your zoom and AsULearn 10 minutes before class starts to ensure time to problem shoot any technical issues before class starts.
-If these occur, directly communicate with your instructor (ex. email). - Mute your microphone if you aren't talking to limit background noise.
-Unmute and identify yourself (it is hard to tell who is talking) when talking/asking questions/answering questions and then put on mute to prevent feedback.
-When your microphone is not muted, avoid activities that could create additional noise, such as

-- shuffling papers. - Turn on video and ensure the entire face is visible.
+- Log onto your Zoom meeting and AsULearn course site 10 minutes before class starts to ensure time to troubleshoot any technical issues before class.
+If these occur, directly communicate with your instructor (e.g. send them an email) - Mute your microphone if you aren't talking to limit background noise.
+Unmute and identify yourself (it is hard to tell who is talking) when talking/asking questions/answering questions and then put yourself back on mute to prevent feedback.
+When your microphone is not muted, avoid activities that could create additional noise, such as shuffling papers. - Turn on video and ensure your entire face is visible.
 Camera should be on at all times except for on break.
-Keep the camera focused at eye level and be centered in your frame. - Be mindful of your background lighting.
-If you are sitting in front of a window, you may be completely darkened by the light coming through the window.
+Keep the camera focused at eye level and be centered in your frame.

+- Be mindful of your background lighting.
+If you are sitting in front of a window, your silhouette may be completely darkened by the light coming through the window.
 Your overhead light also might need to be turned off or dimmed as well.
-Please feel free to blur your background or use an appropriate filter for your background. - Use your preferred name on your Zoom Screen. - Be on time and prepared. - If you need to step away from the computer for an extended period of time, please send a brief private chat to the instructor informing them of your need to step away. - Only post chat messages relevant to the lessons - Remain engaged in the lecture and class activities the entire time. - Limit distractions as much as possible.
-It is recommended that students turn off notifications or minimize running apps and mute phones. - Try to log online to our class meeting from a quiet, distraction-free environment. - Zooming while driving or doing errands is not acceptable. - Avoid multitasking such as homework assignments, emails, text messaging, side conversations. - Have a plan for taking notes (paper and pencil, digital notepad, Word/Pages doc).
-Jot down questions as you listen to lectures to either ask the instructor or email them questions later.
+Please feel free to blur your background or use an appropriate filter for your background. - Use your preferred name on you Zoom screen - Be on time and prepared - If you need to step away from the computer for an extended period of time, please send a brief chat to the instructor informing them of your need to step away - Only post chat messages relevant to the lessons - Remain engaged in the lecture and class activities the entire time - Limit distractions as much as possible.
+It is recommended that students turn off notifications or minimize running apps and mute phones. - Try to log online to our class meeting from a quiet, distraction-free environment. - Zooming while driving or doing errands is not acceptable. - Avoid multitasking such as homework assignments, emails, text messaging, side conversations - Have a plan for taking notes (paper and pencil, digital notepad, Word/Pages doc).
+Jot down questions as you listen to lectures to either ask the instructor or email them questions later